← Back to projects

 PropertyDetail

-Same InterfaceEvery RAG-enabled pipeline calls ensure_retrieval() + BackendExecutor.process() — no per-pipeline retrieval code
+Same InterfaceEvery RAG-enabled pipeline calls ensure_retrieval() + BackendExecutor.process().
+No per-pipeline retrieval code

 Namespace SwapSwitching from IRP to SCRM to CONMON is a single parameter change

-Deliberate ExclusionFedRAMP Layer 1 intentionally skips RAG — structured metadata over retrieved prose to avoid hallucination risk
+Deliberate ExclusionFedRAMP Layer 1 intentionally skips RAG.
+Structured metadata over retrieved prose to avoid hallucination risk

 Code Showcase 6

-Stage 1: Word-Based Fixed-Size Chunker
+Stage 1: Word Based Fixed Size Chunker

 python